How To Overcome Negative Thoughts And Restart Yourself

 And also – so many things going wrong – AT THE SAME TIME?

-In fact, there were so much to do that I knew – if I don’t change anything, I’ll stay in that chaos forever and probably go crazy.
+In fact, there was so much to do that I knew – if I don’t change anything, I’ll stay in that chaos forever and probably go crazy.

-This article will help you to restart yourself if:
+This article will help you to overcome negative thoughts restart yourself if:

 - You feel emotionally tired, angry or unmotivated;